andycroll/andycroll.com/_posts/2019/2019-03-10-dont-use-instance-variables-in-partials.md

   credit: "Mark Tegethoff"
 ---

 Rails’ view architecture is a flexible and magical place.
-Perhaps too much.
+Perhaps too much so.

-Instance variables from controllers, like `@whatever`, are magically available in view templates.
-Inferred template names.
-A global namespace of helpers.
+* Instance variables defined in controllers are magically available in view templates.
+* Inferred template names.
+* A global namespace of helpers.

 For some it's too much, but most of us accept the “magic” and muddle through any strangeness.

 ## Instead of…

-…using the global variables from your template inside your partials, pass the values as local variables.
+…using the global variables from your template inside your partials…

 #### `album/show.html.erb`